 To do that, we at Kanbanize use the Cycle Time Heatmap, for example.
-It allows us to identify in which stages the work flowing through our process spends the most time, so we can uncover bottlenecks and continuously aim at alleviating them.
+It allows us to identify in which stages work spends the most time, allowing us to uncover bottlenecks and continuously aim at alleviating them.

 Striving to increase the delivery rate will always be on the table for Agile project managers.
 Looking into the number of work items you can complete over a given period of time will allow you to draw conclusions about how the work is distributed over time.
 Using historical data for measurement can ultimately help you analyze your delivery capabilities and where to improve to achieve better predictability.